Rape and Rotherham

 And the Rotherham story is the opposite of the Sandusky case: it’s just one of many towns across England afflicted by Pakistani pimps and the politicians and media who covered up for them in the interest of making Labour’s massive immigration policy look better.
 Those tens of thousands of girls all across England were the victims of today’s War on Stereotypes.
 Is it a stereotype that Muslims abuse females?
 Well, then, hush up about it.

 In status-conscious, education-obsessed Manhattan, it meant charismatic teachers at an elite private school.More gay scandals.

 Our society is generally set up pretty well to keep adult men in positions of authority away from too much time alone with underage girls.
 So, a wildly disproportionate fraction of these kinds of abuse cases are gay.

-Rotherham, like most of these towns plagued by Pakistani pimps, is dominated politically by the Labour Party.
+In Hollywood and the wider culture industry — still the great undiscovered country of sexual exploitation, I suspect — it has often meant the famous and talented, from Roman Polanski to the BBC’s Jimmy Savile, robed in the authority of their celebrity and art.Rotherham, like most of these towns plagued by Pakistani pimps, is dominated politically by the Labour Party.
 That the Labour Party puts the welfare of working class adolescent girls lower in its priorities than keeping Pakistani pimps out of the news is a Big Story, you might think.